tedneward/Azgaarnoth/Classes/Wizard/Luna.md

 ## Radiance of the Night
 *2nd-level Luna feature*

-If a spell does radiant damage, it counts as a wizard spell for you.
 You also know the [sacred flame](../../Magic/Spells/sacred-flame.md) cantrip which burns silver with moonlight.

 ## Lunar Link
 *2nd-level Luna feature*